darteescar/POO/README.md

 ### Nota:

-Para utilizar a aplicação previamente povoada, escolha no menu principal a opção 4 e utilize os ficheiros disponibilizados .
+Para utilizar a aplicação previamente povoada, escolha no menu principal a opção 4 e utilize os ficheiros disponibilizados.

 # SpotifyUM (English)
 Group project developed in the scope of the OOP course.
 The project consists of an application that manages the songs, albums, and playlists that users can listen to.
 You can check the respective [statement](TP_POO_2425.pdf) and the respective [report](Relatório_POO_2425.pdf) (both in Portuguese).

-**Group members:**
+## Group members:
 * [darteescar](https://github.com/darteescar)
 * [luis7788](https://github.com/luis7788)
 * [tiagofigueiredo7](https://github.com/tiagofigueiredo7)

+## Development Environment
-**To use the program you need to do:**
+To use the program, do:

 ```bash
 $ cd spotifyUM